Individual races in the House of Representatives may matter more than usual this year

 About a bizarre a situation as one could imagine is unfolding as we speak in Minnesota.

 Minnesota is a swing state.
 Its eight-person delegation favors Democrats 5-3.
-Rep. Dean Phillips (D-MN) is a freshman who flipped a district last cycle.
-House Agriculture Committee Chairman Collin Peterson (D-MN) regularly wins re-election.
+Rep. Dean Phillips, D-Minn., is a freshman who flipped a district last cycle.
+House Agriculture Committee Chairman Collin Peterson, D-Minn., regularly wins re-election.
 But President Trump carried Peterson’s district by an astonishing 35 points in 2016.
 Yet, on the same ballot, western Minnesota voters returned Peterson to Washington.
 So, that’s two seats in play right there alone.

 It gets better.

-The late Sen. Paul Wellstone (D-MN) died in a plane crash just days before the 2002 election.
-Former Sen. Norm Coleman (R-MN) won, narrowly defeating former Vice President and Sen. Walter Mondale (D-MN) whom Democrats scrambled to get onto the ballot.
+The late Sen. Paul Wellstone, D-Minn., died in a plane crash just days before the 2002 election.
+Former Sen. Norm Coleman, R-Minn., won, narrowly defeating former Vice President and Sen. Walter Mondale, D-Minn., whom Democrats scrambled to get onto the ballot.
 Minnesota later passed a law requiring the state postpone elections if a major party nominee passes away within 79 days of Election Day.

 Adam Charles Weeks, the Legal Marijuana Now Party candidate for Minnesota’s 2nd Congressional District died on September 24.
-He was running to unseat Rep. Angie Craig (D-MN).
+He was running to unseat Rep. Angie Craig, D-Minn.
 Minnesota regards the Legal Marijuana Now Party as a major political group.
 Therefore, Weeks’s death postpones the election for Craig’s seat until February 9, 2021!
 Craig will serve until 11:59:59 am et on January 3.
 And then that seat will lie vacant until February.

 Democrats now control the Minnesota House delegation.
 But for the sake of argument, let’s say Peterson or Phillips lose.
 The delegation’s then deadlocked at four-four.
 But, in reality, it’s 4-3 in favor of Republicans since the election for Minnesota’s 2nd Congressional district, Craig’s seat, won’t happen until February.